By Neva Knott

 Before the recession, Paul worked in real estate.
 When the economy changed in 2008, Paul decided to try something new so he enrolled in the woodworking program at Cerritos College in Norwalk, California, a suburb of LA.
 He spent three years studying the craft, and then opened his own shop, which he managed until the move to Olympia.

-Paul and his wife’s desire to live in a more natural setting inspired the move from LA.
+Paul’s desire to live in a more natural setting inspired the move from LA.
 Paul is a backpacker and likes to go to the mountains for days to hike and camp, recreation he finds easier to do in the Pacific Northwest.
-Also, Paul’s wife enrolled at The Evergreen State College to study Environmental Science.

-After the Gormans made the move, Paul spent a year working as a land surveyor, until he found Beech Tree.
+After Paul made the move, he spent a year working as a land surveyor, until he found Beech Tree.
 He found the company by getting to know his new community–he landed on the website for the Arbutus Folk School in Olympia and read about Beech Tree in the bio of Bryan Torian, another BTWW employee who is a Board member for Arbutus.

 In addition to the skills everyone at BTWW holds–creativity, aesthetic, attention to detail, fine craftsmanship, and a love of woodworking–Paul knows AutoCAD, a computer design and drafting program, a new necessity as Beech Tree expands.